 The BABYBJORN® Bouncer Balance Soft is very high on my list of baby products I’m obsessed with!
 I swear it is how I showered, cooked, folded laundry, went to the bathroom, etc. when James was super little.
 I brought it with me (with him in it lol) into every room!
 Be sure to register for the BABYBJORN® Wooden Toy Bar too, it keeps them occupied!

-You do not need all 3 of these!
-They all do the same thing: lull your baby to sleep.
-James wasn’t all that into his swing or the rock n’ play.
+You do not need both of these!
+They do the same thing: chill your baby out.
+We got the swing and James wasn’t into it, he really preferred the Baby Bjorn Bouncer.
 However, most of our friend’s babies loved one or the other.
-Pretty much all of my mom friends swore by the Fisher-Price® Deluxe Newborn Auto Rock ‘n Play™ Sleeper!
 We did not try the 4moms® mamaRoo® but I know of babies who both loved and didn’t love it.
 I spent SO much time picking out a swing – we went with the Graco® DuetSoothe™ Swing and Rocker – and ended up keeping it at my parents house because James wasn’t all that into it.
 So just remember that all babies are different, don’t stress yourself out making these decisions!